A true story of how three mates lost almost a million dollars of their own money in a tech startup, and what they learned along the way…

 If you launched (not thought of) two elite business ideas every year for 50 years, with venture capital funding and mentorship to get you going, you might hit one that makes you rich.

-In short, your chances of success through a unique business idea which you start from scratch are virtually zero.
+In short, your chances of success through a unique business idea that you start from scratch are virtually zero.

 It’s just too fucking hard for most mere mortals.